clementpoiret/HSF/docs/getting-started.md

 We encourage you to use the [`conda`](https://conda.io/) environment manager to use HSF.

-To create a new environment, run the following commant:
+To create a new environment, run the following command:

 `conda create -n hsf python=3.9`